andrewMacmurray/elm-setup/README.md

 # Elm Setup

-Frontend setup with Elm, Typescript, and Parcel
+Frontend setup with Elm, Typescript, and Vite

 # Get up and running